gbv/validation-server/README.md

 NODE_ENV=production node ./server.js
 ```

-On startup all configured schemas are downloaded to `formatsDirectory` (set `update` to `"missing"` will only download missing schema files) and compiled.
+On startup all configured schemas are downloaded to `cachePath` and compiled.
 Addition and updates require to restart the server.

 ### Deployment